techidaily/site-ai-voice-clone/source/_posts/generate-video-with-talking-photo-feature-for-2024.md

 #### 02 Simplified live selling experience with Virbo

  Starting with Virbo Live is quite easy and straightforward.
 You only need to choose an avatar and provide information about your product, and AI will handle the rest.
-Here is a[step-by-step guide](https://virbo.wondershare.com/guide-live.html) :
+Here is a [step-by-step guide](https://virbo.wondershare.com/guide-live.html) :

 ##### Step 1 Create a Live Shopping Rooms

- Log in to your account on the[official Virbo Live website](https://virbo.wondershare.com/virbo-live.html) , and click “Create a Black Livestream Room” to get started.
+ Log in to your account on the [official Virbo Live website](https://virbo.wondershare.com/virbo-live.html) , and click “Create a Black Livestream Room” to get started.
 You may also select a template of choice to start your livestream room.

 ![virbo live](https://images.wondershare.com/virbo/article/choose-the-right-live-selling-platform-our-handpicked-8-and-recommended-tool-9.jpg)